kristjanv001/leetcode/README.md

 4. Otherwise, if we're dealing with a closing bracket, use the bracket in the top of the stack as a key to get its value (closing bracket) from the hashmap and compare it to the current character.
 They better match.
 If not, return false.
 Return false also if the stack is empty.
 5. Return stack.isEmpty().
 If there's still something in the stack, it'll return false.
 The stack should be empty - every bracket should have found it's partner.

+## 53. Maximum Subarray

+Joseph Kadane's algorithm

+1. Set currMax and globalMax variables and initialize both to the first integer in the array
+2. Loop over the array.
+At each position we find the max sum of the subarray.
+If the currMax is smaller than zero, reset it to the current integer.
+Keep adding to the currMax and check if currMax is greater than globalMax.

 ## 88. Merge Sorted Array

 1. Set up a results array where we temporarily store elements.